Principles of operator algebras: 5a. Normed algebras

 \section{5a.
 Normed algebras}

 We have seen that the study of the bounded operators $T\in B(H)$ often leads to the consideration of the algebras $<T>\subset B(H)$ generated by such operators, the idea being that the study of $A=<T>$ can lead to results about $T$ itself.
 In the remainder of this book we focus on the study of such algebras $A\subset B(H)$.
-Before anything, we should mention that there are countless ways of getting introduced to operator algebras, depending on motivations and taste, with the books written on the subject including:
+Before anything, we should mention that there are countless ways of getting introduced to operator algebras, depending on motivations and taste, with the available books including:

 (1) The old book of von Neumann \cite{vn4}, which started everything.
 This is a very classical book, with mathematical physics content, written at times when mathematics and physics were starting to part ways.
 A great book, still enjoyable nowadays.